fluttercandies/flutter_wechat_assets_picker/README.md

 ## READ THIS FIRST

-Althought the package provide selection for assets, it sill require users build their own methods to handle display/upload, etc. If you have any question about how to build it, please run the example or refer to [photo_manager](https://github.com/CaiJingLong/flutter_photo_manager) for API usage.
+Althought the package provide selection for assets, it still require users build their own methods to handle display/upload, etc. If you have any question about how to build it, please run the example or refer to [photo_manager](https://github.com/CaiJingLong/flutter_photo_manager) for API usage.

 ## Preparing for use 🍭